-Map 23 illustrates the proposed Agri Park Components and Gross Value Added per Mesozone in terms of Agricultural production and important minor and primary routes.
+Map 22 (above) illustrates the proposed Agri Park Components, Farmer Production Support Units (FPSU) and Agri Hub (Ceres) and Gross Value Added per Mesozone in terms of Agricultural production and important minor and primary routes.
 The CWDM fulfil a Roads agency function on behalf of the Western Cape Provincial Government.
 This function entails maintaining provincial roads but does not include important minor roads that are used by the agricultural sector due to insufficient funding that is provided by the Western Cape provincial government.
 It is crucial that these minor roads that at least fall within the middle to high end mesozones must be maintained due to regular use for transporting goods from these areas.

-Map 24: Witzenberg agricultural mesozones and minor roads.
+Map 23: Witzenberg agricultural mesozones and minor roads.

-Map 25: Drakenstein agricultural mesozones and minor roads.
+Map 24: Drakenstein agricultural mesozones and minor roads.

-Map 26: Stellenbosch agricultural mesozones and minor roads.
+Map 25: Stellenbosch agricultural mesozones and minor roads.

-Map 27: Breede Valley agricultural mesozones and minor roads.
+Map 26: Breede Valley agricultural mesozones and minor roads.